Primaries and Caucuses

 There are some similarities between candidates' selection in the US and in the UK.
 The Conservative Party has experimented with the use of primaries for selecting candidates in general elections but this has yet to achieve widespread use.
 The closest comparison that can be made therefore is the leadership elections for the major UK parties.
 Closed primaries might be similar to UK party leadership elections in which only registered members can vote.
 This means that leaders in both countries have to ensure they have policies that appeal to the widest party to gain support for their election.
 However, they are different because open primaries can be contrasted with UK party leader elections as they allow far more than just party members to participate.

-An increasing number of states like to schedule their primary early in election year, believing that the earlier primaries have more influence over candidate selection.
-This move to early scheduling is called front loading.
-The number of states holding their primaries or caucuses before the end of March increased from just 11 in 1980 to 42 in 2008, and those 42 states included the eight largest states — California, Texas, New York, Florida, Illinois, Pennsylvania, Ohio and Michigan.
-California, for example, has moved from early June (1980) to early February (2008); New York moved from mid-April to early February.
-By 5 February 2008, 55 % of the delegates to the Democratic and Republican conventions had already been chosen.
-But both 2012 and 2016 saw some slippage in front loading with both parties encouraging a more extended, deliberative primary calendar.
-By the end of March 2016, 32 states had voted, but New York (19 April), Pennsylvania (26 April) and California (7 June) were still to come.
-Chapter 6 Elections 9 April), Pennsylvania (26 April) and California (7 June) were still to come.
+An increasing number of states prefer to hold their primaries early in the election year, believing that earlier contests have greater sway over candidate choices.
+This trend, known as front-loading, has seen the number of states with primaries before the end of March rise from 11 in 1980 to 42 in 2008.
+These 42 states included the eight largest: California, Texas, New York, Florida, Illinois, Pennsylvania, Ohio, and Michigan.
+For example, California moved its primary from early June in 1980 to early February in 2008, while New York shifted from mid-April to early February.
+By February 5, 2008, over half of the delegates for the Democratic and Republican conventions had been chosen.
+However, both 2012 and 2016 showed a decrease in front loading, with both parties promoting a longer primary timeline.
+By the end of March 2016, 32 states had already voted, but New York, Pennsylvania, and California were still to hold their primaries.

-Proportional and winner-take-all primaries Primaries can also be classified according to how delegates to the national party conventions are won.
-In most primaries, candidates are awarded delegates in proportion to the votes they get.
-These are known as proportional primaries.
-Most states set a threshold — a minimum percentage of votes that a candidate must receive to get any of that state’s delegates, usually 10 or 15 % of the vote.
-All Democrat and most Republican primaries are now proportional primaries.
-However, some Republican primaries are winner-take-all primaries, in which whoever gets the most votes wins all that state’s delegates.
-So in winning the Arizona Republican primary in 2016, Donald Trump received all 58 delegates to the party’s national convention because it was a winner-take-all contest.
-But in winning the New Hampshire primary — a proportional primary — Trump won just 11 delegates, with the remaining 12 delegates shared among four other candidates.
+Primaries can also be classified based on how delegates are awarded for national party conventions.
+In proportional primaries, candidates receive delegates based on the percentage of votes they receive.
+Most states set a minimum percentage of votes a candidate must achieve to earn delegates, often between 10% and 15%.
+Most Democratic and Republican primaries use this proportional system.
+However, some Republican primaries are winner-take-all contests, where the candidate with the most votes gets all the delegates from that state.
+For example, in the 2016 Arizona Republican primary, Donald Trump received all 58 delegates as a winner-take-all contest.
+In the New Hampshire primary, which was proportional, Trump earned only 11 delegates, while the remaining 12 were shared among four other candidates.

 Changes in 2020